 Many schools and districts across Missouri have experienced the impact of incorporating coaching into professional learning.
-Coaching provides motivation, promotes learning, and develops skills through practice and deep reflection.3 In their foundational work on professional learning, Joyce and Showers (2002) first described training and coaching as necessary complements for the application of professional learning.4 Since that time, researchers have validated their findings and educator coaching with positive effects on student achievement.2 Lasting change in educator behavior is more probable when training and coaching are combined.
+Coaching provides motivation, promotes learning, and develops skills through practice and deep reflection.3 In their foundational work on professional learning, Joyce and Showers (2002) first described training and coaching as necessary complements for the application of professional learning.4 Since that time, researchers have validated their findings and found educator coaching also has a positive effect on student achievement.2 Lasting change in educator behavior is more probable when training and coaching are combined.